Genez-io/genezio-landing-page/deployment-platform/content/posts/what_is_serverless_monitoring_and_observability.md

 Google Cloud Functions is packed with {{< external-link link="https://cloud.google.com/monitoring?hl=en" >}}Google Cloud Monitoring{{< /external-link >}} and {{< external-link link="https://cloud.google.com/trace" >}}Cloud Trace{{< /external-link >}}.
 Cloud Monitoring collects detailed logs to keep an eye on function state and identify issues in near real-time.
 Cloud Trace maps out the flow of requests, and helps reveal any latency — cold start — issues.
 These tools are supported by {{< external-link link="https://cloud.google.com/logging?hl=en" >}}Cloud Logging{{< /external-link >}} and {{< external-link link="https://cloud.google.com/error-reporting" >}}Error Reporting{{< /external-link >}}.

-## Staying ahead of serverless monitoring and observability with Genezio
+## Staying ahead of serverless monitoring and observability with DeployApps

 Serverless monitoring and observability should work exclusively for a businesses’ health.
 Metrics and logs should easily lead to any bottleneck that’s impacting a SaaS or enterprise tool.
 If the login screen is triggering a slowdown, then a good monitoring tool should point out to the developer that something must debug it.

-Genezio, a {{< external-link link="https://genezio.com/blog/what-is-type-safety/" >}}typesafe{{< /external-link >}} serverless platform, handles monitoring as part of the package.
+DeployApps, a {{< external-link link="https://genezio.com/blog/what-is-type-safety/" >}}typesafe{{< /external-link >}} serverless platform, handles monitoring as part of the package.
 It focuses on audit logs and function log retention and presents unambiguous data about function activity.
 Thanks to resources like these, developers can improve productive, modular apps on the fly (possible thanks to microservices or functions).
-Being typesafe means that Genezio won’t execute code that could mess the system's memory up, and that’s a precautionary way of only deploying functions that won’t break when there’s massive demand for them.
+Being typesafe means that DeployApps won’t execute code that could mess the system's memory up, and that’s a precautionary way of only deploying functions that won’t break when there’s massive demand for them.

-Just as Genezio makes sure that serverless applications scale to meet traffic demands, it also makes sure that developers, solopreneurs, small business owners, and IT technicians have the necessary data to keep app performance in check.
+Just as DeployApps makes sure that serverless applications scale to meet traffic demands, it also makes sure that developers, solopreneurs, small business owners, and IT technicians have the necessary data to keep app performance in check.

-**To learn more about how Genezio can support your serverless applications through monitoring and observability, visit {{< external-link link="https://Genezio.com" >}}Genezio.com{{< /external-link >}}.**
+**To learn more about how DeployApps can support your serverless applications through monitoring and observability, visit {{< external-link link="https://deployapps.dev" >}}DeployApps.dev{{< /external-link >}}.**